michaelskyba/rich/README.md

 is that it will also give you the streak number of each habit and sort habits accordingly.

 ## $RICH_HOOK
 rich provides a hook which will run when a habit is being reset.
-Set ``$RICH_HOOK`` to a an executable file (the language doesn't matter).
+Reset means being "_re_set to zero", so a habit will not count as reset if the habit streak is already zero.
+Set ``$RICH_HOOK`` to an executable (the language doesn't matter).
 The following arguments will be passed in this order:
 1. full path to habit file
 2. last completion date in YYYY-MM-DD format (e.g. 2021-12-25)